mjftw/scache/README.md

 The value for `foo` was retrieved, `bar` had expired so no value was returned, and `baz` was retrieved as it had not yet expired.

+In the example above `IO` was used as the effect, with Strings for keys, and Ints for values.
+You can use whatever effect, key, and value types you like though.